GNC-Pose: Geometry-Aware GNC-PnP for Accurate 6D Pose Estimation: Experiment

 The standard Average Distance Deviation (ADD) metric \cite{hinterstoisser2012model} is used to measure the mean point-wise distance between object vertices transformed by the predicted pose $[R,t]$ and those transformed by the ground-truth pose $[\hat R, \hat t]$:

-where x is a vertex of totally m vertexes on the object mesh M. The ADD-S metric is intended for symmetric objects and defines the average distance based on nearest-neighbor point correspondences:
+where x is a vertex of totally m vertices on the object mesh M. The ADD-S metric is intended for symmetric objects and defines the average distance based on nearest-neighbor point correspondences: